-This is a revision/self-teaching site for Mathematics.
-I envision that it will deal with the entire UK GCSE and 'A' Level syllabi eventually but I am starting off with the basics of Fraction arithmetic, Percentages, Ratio & Proportionality, basic Algebraic techniques and Pythagoras' Theorem, which is used as an example below.
+I envision that eventually the site will deal with the entire UK GCSE and 'A'/Further Mathematics Level syllabi but I have begun with the basics of, , , and , which is used as an example below.

 - The hamburger icon at the top right of the title bar (by default) brings the menu in and the image is changed to a close icon.